jwpconsulting/projectify/frontend/src/messages/en/help/sections.md

 # Create a section

-To create a section click the **Add a section** bottom in the bottom left corner.
-This will bring up an overlay for you to give the section a name.
+To create a section click the **Create section** button at the bottom of the project page.
+This will bring up a form for you to give the section a name and description.

-To create a new task within the section, click the **Add task** button next to the section title.
+To create a new task within the section, click the **Add task** button in the section header.

-# Section context menu
+# Section actions

-To open the **section context menu**, click the **ellipsis menu button** (...) in the right corner of the section.

-The section context menu gives you the option to:

-- Expanding or collapsing the section,
-- swapping positions with the previous or next section,
-- edit the section title, and
-- deleting the section.

-To collapse a section, click the **Collapse section** button in the section context menu.
-All tasks contained within the section will be hidden.
+You can expand or collapse a section by using the **arrow button** to the left of the section title.
+When collapsed, all tasks contained within the section will be hidden.

-To expand the section again, click the **Expand section** button in the section context menu.
-All tasks contained within the section will be visible again.
+When expanded, all tasks contained within the section will be visible again.

-Furthermore, you can expand or collapse a section by using the **arrow button** to the left of the section title.

 # Move a section

-To move a section up or down, open the **section context menu** by clicking the **ellipsis menu button** (...) in the right corner of the section.
-This will bring up a context menu with the options mentioned above in _Section context menu_.
-You can either switch the section with the previous or the next section.
+To move a section up or down, click on the pencil icon next to the section title to go to the section update page.
+From there you can use the **Move up** or **Move down** buttons to change the section's position.

-# Edit a section title
+# Edit a section

-To edit a section title, click the **ellipsis menu button** (...) in the right corner of the section.
-This will bring up a context menu with the options mentioned in _Section context menu_.
-Click **Edit section title** to edit the name of the section.
+To edit a section, click on the pencil icon next to the section title.
+This will take you to the section update page where you can edit the section title and description.

 # Delete a section

-To delete a section, click the **ellipsis menu button** (...) in the right corner of the section.
-This will bring up a context menu with the options mentioned in _Section context menu_.
-Click **Delete section** to bring up an overlay where you can confirm your decision to delete the section.
+To delete a section, click on the pencil icon next to the section title to go to the section update page.
+At the bottom of the page, click the **Delete this section** button to confirm your decision to delete the section.

 Deleting a section will also delete all tasks contained within.